QuantEcon/lecture-python.myst/lectures/cass_koopmans_1.md

 ```

 where $\beta \in (0,1)$ is a discount factor and $\gamma >0$
-governs the curvature of the one-period utility function with larger $\gamma$ implying more curvature.
+governs the curvature of the one-period utility function.

+Larger $\gamma$'s imply more curvature.

 Note that